History of the Democratic Party (United States): Republican interlude 1869–1885

 War hero Ulysses S. Grant led the Republicans to landslides in 1868 and 1872.

-When a major economic depression hit the United States with the Panic of 1873, the Democratic party made major gains across the country, took full control of the South, and took control of Congress.
+When a major economic depression hit the United States with the Panic of 1873, the Democratic Party made major gains across the country, took full control of the South, and took control of Congress.

-The Democrats lost consecutive presidential elections from 1860 through 1880, nevertheless Democrats have won the popular vote in 1876.
+The Democrats lost consecutive presidential elections from 1860 through 1880, nevertheless Democrats had won the popular vote in 1876.
 Although the races after 1872 were very close they did not win the presidency until 1884.
 The party was weakened by its record of opposition to the war, but nevertheless benefited from White Southerners' resentment of Reconstruction and consequent hostility to the Republican Party.
 The nationwide depression of 1873 allowed the Democrats to retake control of the House in the 1874 Democratic landslide.

 The Redeemers gave the Democrats control of every Southern state (by the Compromise of 1877), but the disenfranchisement of blacks took place (1880–1900).
 From 1880 to 1960, the "Solid South" voted Democratic in presidential elections (except 1928).
 After 1900, a victory in a Democratic primary was "tantamount to election" because the Republican Party was so weak in the South.

-The politicized cowboy image

-Heather Cox Richardson argues for a political dimension to the cowboy image in the 1870s and 1880s,:The timing of the cattle industry’s growth meant that cowboy imagery grew to have extraordinary power.
-Entangled in the vicious politics of the postwar years, Democrats, especially those in the old Confederacy, imagined the West as a land untouched by Republican politicians they hated.
-They developed an image of the cowboys as men who worked hard, played hard, lived by a code of honor, protected themselves, and asked nothing of the government.
-In the hands of Democratic newspaper editors, the realities of cowboy life -- the poverty, the danger, the debilitating hours -- became romantic.
-Cowboys embodied virtues Democrats believed Republicans were destroying by creating a behemoth government catering to lazy ex-slaves.
-By the 1860s, cattle drives were a feature of the plains landscape, and Democrats had made cowboys a symbol of rugged individual independence, something they insisted Republicans were destroying.